SeeThru-Networks/Interface/README.md

 The json file should contain three properties, `color`, `message` and `time`.
 - The `color` property defines the overall result of a test, `green` means good, `red` means bad and `amber` is somewhere in between, you choose the conditions to make a color in your test.
-- The `message` propety is an accompanying message with the color.
-An example of this would be that with a `red` color, the message would describe the exact error that occured in your test.
+- The `message` property is an accompanying message with the color.
+An example of this would be that with a `red` color, the message would describe the exact error that occurred in your test.
 - The `time` property defines the time at which the test was performed.

 ### Formatting
-All propeties have string types.
+All properties have string types.
-The color propety can take the following values:
+The color property can take the following values:

 - `green`
 - `amber`